Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 “To the heroic soldiers of France, defenders of the Fatherland and of Law, glorious liberators of Alsace and Lorraine. “

 Upon arriving at the Clearing of Compiegne on June 21, 1940, Hitler’s motorcade made a stop at some distance from the French memorial complex and next to the Alsace-Lorraine monument.
 Hitler, who had his Military Service Cross from 1917 on his chest on that day, witnessed the memorial covered with a swastika banner.
 While he had never been on the site before, the German dictator obviously was aware of the symbolism of the monument and its meaning for the French.
-In the late hours of the same day, Hitler’s order proscribed the dismantling and taking off of the Alsace-Lorraine memorial to Berlin.
-Picked to pieces, the Alsace-Lorraine monument spent the whole war in Germany and was found by the Allied troops, packed in boxes, in 1945 next to the Soviet zone in Berlin.
-The parts of the former memorial were given to the French and it would be completely restored at the former place at the beginning of the alley as early as 1950.
+In the late hours of the same day, Hitler’s order proscribed the dismantling and removal of the Alsace-Lorraine memorial to Berlin.
+Picked to pieces, the Alsace-Lorraine monument spent the whole war in Germany and was found by the Allied troops, packed in boxes, in 1945, next to the Soviet zone in Berlin.
+The parts of the former memorial were given to the French, and it would be completely restored at the former place at the beginning of the alley as early as 1950.

 MEMORIAL TO THE FOREST RANGERS